mypappa/MDEF/docs/term1/exploration/bio&agrizero/03-Bio & Agri Zero.md

 ### Experiments
 ![](samples.JPEG)

-During the course we had the chance to create our own DIY experiments, which played a very important role to the whole experience of the class.
+During the course we had the chance to perform our own DIY experiments and test our hypothesis by recreating the lab conditions from scratch.
+In that way, not only we gained theoretical knowledge, but we which changed a lot our overall experience of the class.
+After more empirical
 ### Team work